pnp/PnP/Samples/Portal.DataAccessLayer/README.md

 11. Note that some control data has expired and that the back-end data source is called.
 12. At any time, flush the DAL entries from the client-side cache by appending the following argument to the query string:
 	- "**clearStorage=1**"
-13. At any time, edit the various management lists to customize the data presented by these controls.
+13. At any time, edit the various management lists or data sources to customize the data presented by these controls.
 	- The controls will render the updated data in 15-20 mins, once the changes are crawled by SharePoint.
 14. At any time, edit the various implementation files to customize the configuration of these controls.
 	- The controls will reflect the updated configuration once the browser downloads the updated implementation file